glideapps/quicktype/README.md

 ## Contributing

 `quicktype` is [Open Source](LICENSE) and we love contributors!
-In fact, we have a [list of issues](https://github.com/quicktype/quicktype/issues?utf8=✓&q=is%3Aissue+is%3Aopen+label%3Ahelp-wanted) that are currently low priority for us but that we'd be very happy to accept contributions for.
-Support for new target languages is also always very welcome.
-If you'd like to help and need assistance with anything at all, or would just like to talk things over, come [join us on Slack](http://slack.quicktype.io).
+In fact, we have a [list of issues](https://github.com/quicktype/quicktype/issues?utf8=✓&q=is%3Aissue+is%3Aopen+label%3Ahelp-wanted) that are low-priority for us, but for which we'd happily accept contributions.
+Support for new target languages is also strongly desired.
+If you'd like to contribute, need help with anything at all, or would just like to talk things over, come [join us on Slack](http://slack.quicktype.io).

 ### Setup, Build, Run